 What you can do

-- Detailed descriptions of your symptoms
+- Detailed descriptions of your symptoms.

-- All the medications and dietary supplements you take
+- All the medicines and dietary supplements you take.

-- Questions you want to ask the doctor
+- Questions you want to ask your healthcare professional.

 What to expect from your doctor

 In addition to a physical exam, your healthcare professional checks your neurological health.
 This is done by testing things such as your balance, muscle tone and strength.
 You also may have a brief mental status evaluation to check your memory and thinking skills.